 - With the consultation of an acoustic professional, you may be able to improve the isolation qualities of your built-in rooms.
-Typically this will require many of the same steps described on pages 3-10.
-Walls will need to be built with sound-isolating construction techniques (figure 8, page 8) and sealed at the floor and ceiling (figure 6, page 7).
-Doors and windows will need to be properly constructed and gasketed (figures 3 and 4, page 6). - Ventilation ducts will provide the best isolation if they are lined internally with absorption and separately feed each room off a main duct (figure 31). - If you are fortunate enough to have a practice room that isolates sound, the best thing you can do for the internal acoustics is to add a significant amount of thick absorption material.
-The rule of thumb for a practice room is 3" thick fibrous absorption covering more than 30% of the room's surfaces.
+Typically this will require many of the same steps described on pages 4-11.
+Walls will need to be built with sound-isolating construction techniques (figure 8, page 9) and sealed at the floor and ceiling (figure 6, page 8).
+Doors and windows will need to be properly constructed and gasketed (figures 3 and 4, page 7). - Ventilation ducts will provide the best isolation if they are lined internally with absorption and separately feed each room off a main duct (figure 31). - If you are fortunate enough to have a practice room that isolates sound, the best thing you can do for the internal acoustics is to add a significant amount of thick absorption material.
+The rule of thumb for a practice room is 3" (76 mm) thick fibrous absorption covering more than 30% of the room's surfaces.
 The result will be an acoustically dry space, but at least it will provide balanced absorption across a broad frequency range. - Active Acoustic treatment (figure 30) is another way to solve the acoustical shortfall of practice rooms, and also provide musicians with virtual music environments that can be changed with the push of a button.
 These solutions are based on digital signal processing and computer models of acoustic spaces that are musically supportive.
 For these treatments to work, your room will first require a heavy application of absorptive material.

+INCORRECT Ventilation

-INCORRECT VENTILATION Direct ventilation supply ducts channel mechanical noise and carry sound directly from room to room.
-Plenum is open path for noise transmission.
+Direct ventilation supply ducts channel mechanical noise and carry sound directly from room to room.

+CORRECT Ventilation

-CORRECT VENTILATION Individual takeoff branches feed each room from the main supply duct positioned outside the rooms.
-Return air also through separate air ducts.
+Individual takeoff branches feed each room from the supply duct positioned outside the rooms.

+ACTIVE ACOUSTICS

-ACTIVE ACOUSTICS Using a base of wall and ceiling absorber panels, active acoustics use speakers, microphones and digital signal processing (DSP) to simulate acoustic environments for practice and performance.
+Using a base of wall and ceiling absorber panels, active acoustics use speakers, microphones and digital signal processing (DSP) to simulate acoustic environments for practice and performance.